EugeneH5837/challenge/README.md

   - Caught filters based on whether Pokemon have been caught or not.
   - Pokemon can be retrieved by a name in any language and will be returned.
 For english and french, input is case insensitive.
   - Language if provided without name parameter, returns all matching pokemon with name in specified language.
 If provided in conjunction with name parameter, then retrieves the matching Pokemon by the name provided, and gives the Pokemon with name in the language provided.
+If an unsupported language is passed through, then it will throw a 400.
   - Page defaults to 0th page, values can be passed in to move to corresponding page.
   - Size defaults to 20 elements, can be adjusted to more or less elements per page.